 - Software company – Obtained favorable settlement in connection with competitor’s theft of trade secrets via unauthorized computer access.

-- Hospital network – Defending Fortune 500 healthcare services provider in connection with nationwide False Claims Act investigation by DOJ and the Department of Health & Human Services.
+- Hospital network – Successfully defended healthcare services provider in connection with nationwide False Claims Act (FCA) investigation by DOJ and the Department of Health & Human Services (DHHS).

-- Educational institution – Defended postsecondary educational institution in connection with consumer fraud investigation by numerous state Attorneys General and the Consumer Financial Protection Bureau (CFPB).
+- Educational institution – Defended postsecondary educational institution in connection with consumer protection investigation by numerous state Attorneys General and the Consumer Financial Protection Bureau (CFPB).

-- Defense contractor – Defending multiple current and former employees of U.S. defense contractor in connection with DOJ investigation into alleged fraudulent billing practices.
+- Major defense contractor – Successfully defended current and former employees of major U.S. defense contractor in connection with DOJ investigation into alleged fraudulent billing practices.
+Resolved matter with no charges or adverse employment actions taken against clients.

-- Chief Financial Officer – Defending former CFO of previously publicly traded company in securities fraud investigation by SEC and parallel criminal investigation by DOJ.
+- Chief Financial Officer – Successfully defended CFO of formerly publicly traded company in securities fraud investigation by SEC and parallel criminal investigation by DOJ.
+Obtained favorable resolution without admission of any wrongdoing.

 - Neurosurgeon – Defended neurosurgeon in criminal healthcare fraud investigation involving parallel forfeiture case and medical licensing issues.